On the minimum bisection of random $3$-regular graphs

-\begin{corollary} For both $i=1$ and $i=2$, there are two vertices of degree at most two in $G[V_i]$ at distance at most eight asymptotically almost surely. \end{corollary} \begin{proof} Let us condition on the a.a.s. event that the graph $G$ is typical.
-We prove that under this conditioning, the statement of the corollary holds deterministically.
-We argue by contradiction.
-By assumption the balls of radius four around the vertices of degree one or two in $G[V_i]$ are disjoint.
-Since $G$ is typical, first, there are at least $0.05n$ vertices of degree one or two in $G[V_i]$, and second, the number of vertices participating in cycles of length at most eight is at most $8\log n$.
-Therefore, the balls of radius four around at least $0.05n - 8\log n$ vertices of degree one or two in $G[V_i]$ contain at least $\min(2^5-1, 2^4) = 16$ vertices of degree three by Observation~\ref{balls ob}.
-In total, this shows that the vertices of degree three in $G[V_i]$ are at least $(0.05n - 8\log n)\times 16 = 0.8n - o(n)$, which is a contradiction.
+\begin{corollary} For both $i=1$ and $i=2$ and for every large enough $n$, there are two vertices of degree at most two and at distance at most eight in $G[V_i]$. \end{corollary} \begin{proof} We argue by contradiction.
+By assumption, the balls of radius four around the vertices of degree one or two in $G[V_i]$ are disjoint.
+Since $G$ is usual, first, there are at least $0.05n$ vertices of degree one or two in $G[V_i]$, and second, the number of vertices participating in cycles of length at most 8 is at most $\log n$.
+Therefore, the balls of radius four around at least $0.05n - 8\log n$ of the vertices of degree one or two in $G[V_i]$ contain at least $\min(2^5-1, 2^4) = 16$ vertices.
+In total, this shows that the vertices in $G[V_i]$ are at least $16(0.05n - 8\log n) = 0.8n - o(n)$, which is a contradiction.
 The corollary is proved. \end{proof}